Effective Date: October 20, 2014 - What’s new »

 Does Evernote Share My Personal Information or Content?

-Evernote is not in the business of selling or renting user information, and we only disclose information when:
+Evernote is not in the business of selling or renting your information.
+We only disclose your information - and then only the minimum information necessary - when:

 - We have your explicit consent to share the information.